Wakamiya Ōji: History

 Recent excavations have revealed that Wakamiya Ōji was originally 33 m wide (much more than now), was flanked by pine trees (now present only next to Ichi no Torii, see below), and on its sides run a 1.5 m ditch.
 Next to its upper course, on the two sides there were empty spaces where the remains of a market have been found.

 Being a shrine's approach, the avenue passes under three torii, or Shinto gates, called respectively Ichi no Torii (first gate), Ni no Torii (second gate) and San no Torii (third gate).
 The ordinal number decreases with the distance from the shrine, so the closest to Tsurugaoka Hachiman-gū is actually San no Torii.
 All were destroyed and rebuilt many times.
 Today's San no Torii and Ni no Torii were built in reinforced concrete in 1934 and are painted bright red, the remaining one is made of stone and was erected by Tokugawa Ietsuna in the 17th century.
-We know from the Shinpen Kamakurashi that until the Edo period the gate closest to the shrine was called Ichi no Torii, the middle one Ni no Torii and the one closest to the sea Hama no Ōtorii ("Great Beach Torii") (see the section Hama no Ōtori below).
+We know from the Shinpen Kamakurashi that until the Edo period the gate closest to the shrine was called Ichi no Torii, the middle one Ni no Torii, and the one closest to the sea Hama no Ōtorii ("Great Beach Torii") (see the section Hama no Ōtorii below).
 This was by far the holiest of the three, a symbolic link between the city and the sea from which it depended.

 Wakamiya Ōji itself was a sacred and ceremonial road which led to a sacred beach, and was used only for the shōguns pilgrimages to the shrines in Izu and Hakone (see also the section Yuigahama), and during official visits of important dignitaries.
-In May 1185 Taira no Munemori, captured after the decisive Minamoto victory at the battle of Dan-no-ura, entered Kamakura with his son through Wakamiya Ōji.
+In May 1185, Taira no Munemori, captured after the decisive Minamoto victory at the battle of Dan-no-ura, entered Kamakura with his son through Wakamiya Ōji.
 Normal people were rarely allowed on it, but the Azuma Kagami records that on this occasion it was lined with onlookers.